-Pro tip: You can take each of the 6 GMAT Prep CATs more than once, because the GMAT is an adaptive test (it adjusts the difficulty level of later questions based on your previous responses).
+Pro tip: You can take each of the 6 GMAT Official Practice Exams more than once, because the GMAT is an adaptive test (it adjusts the difficulty level of later questions based on your previous responses).
 There are about 4 to 16 times as many questions in the GMAC's question pool as there are in any given test, which means that every test you take will be different.
 Tests 1 and 2 draw from a (gigantic!) pool of about 1,500 questions, and tests 3, 4, 5, and 6 draw from a more modest pool of about 400 questions each.
 To re-take your GMAT Prep tests, click "reset" in the lower-left hand corner of the GMAT Prep software window, but make sure to take screenshots of your previous test sessions beforehand--frequent screenshots are a good idea anyway because the software is prone to crashing and losing your data.
 For your screenshots, use either the "Print Screen" (Windows Key + PrtScn) button on a PC or (Shift + Command + 3) on a Mac.
-Thus, the 6 official CATs can easily turn into 12 or more CATs if necessary.
+Thus, the 6 official CATs (Computer-Adaptive Tests) can easily turn into 12 or more CATs if necessary.

-2) Purchase one, preferably two copies (the second copy should be left blank) of the 2018 Official Guide to the GMAT or--even better--the GMAT 2018 Official Guide Bundle, which includes the Quantitative and Verbal Review Guides (you can also read my exhaustive customer review of the Bundle, which is currently the first one on top).
-The Official Guide (OG) will become your new best friend: it contains over 900 practice problems and a diagnostic test, as well as free online access to copies of the questions through the (included) Wiley Online Question Bank.
-In addition, purchase a (print or digital) copy of Brandon Royal's Ace the GMAT: Master the GMAT in 40 Days, which will serve as your GMAT strategy guide and study plan.
-You will also find helpful free introductory materials on the web, on sites like GMAT Club and Economist GMAT.
+2) Purchase one, preferably two copies (the second copy should be left blank) of the Official Guide to the GMAT.
+The Official Guide (OG) will become your new best friend: it contains over 900 practice problems and a diagnostic test, as well as free online access to copies of the questions through your Wiley account.
+In addition, consider purchasing a (print or digital) copy of Brandon Royal's Ace the GMAT: Master the GMAT in 40 Days, which will serve as your all-in-one GMAT strategy guide and study plan.
+You will also find helpful free introductory materials on the web, on sites such as GMAT Club and Economist GMAT.